 However, with growing demands for materials with minimal impact on the environment, the methods of production used to create bioplastics is facing increased scrutiny.

-Lactic acid is widely used in the production of some bioplastics.
-Commonly made from sugar – either derived from cane or beet, recently there has been a heated debate on the use of crops for applications other than for food or feed.
+Lactic acid is widely used in the production of some bioplastics such as PLA .
+Commonly made from first generation feedstocks (G1) – either derived from cane, wheat, or beet.
+Recently there has been much debate in society regarding the use of crops for applications other than for food or animal feed.
 Will there be enough for everyone, amid a growing population?
-In fact, agricultural land dedicated to growing crops for bioplastics worldwide is minimal - it accounted for less than 0.02% in 2017 - and it’s expected to stay this way for many years to come.
+In fact, agricultural land dedicated to growing crops for bioplastics worldwide is minimal - it accounted for less than 0.015% in 2020 - and it’s expected to only slightly increase in the years to come (2025 = 0.020%).

-For us, the creation of bioplastics made from alternative feedstocks has been an enlightening journey.
-Starting almost a decade ago, we were the first company to successfully produce PLA from alternative feedstocks on a lab scale.
-Since then, we have become a member of the European Bioplastics Association and have championed the use of biobased materials in the plastics industry to make a positive difference on the world, whether coming from today's available natural resources such as sugarcane and corn, or tomorrow's next generation feedstocks.
+For us, the creation of bioplastics made from non-G1 feedstocks has been an enlightening journey.
+Starting almost a decade ago, we were the first company to successfully produce PLA from G2 feedstocks on a lab scale.
+Since then, we have become a member of the European Bioplastics Association and have championed the use of biobased materials in the plastics industry to make a positive difference on the world, whether coming from today's available natural G1 feedstocks such as sugarcane and corn, or tomorrow's non-G1 feedstocks.

-Through our joint venture Total Corbion PLA, we can take the lead in the value chain, providing expertise and state-of-the-art technologies to support our suppliers, customers, partners and other stakeholders in meeting market needs and navigating the changing landscape together.
+Corbion is ideally positioned to take the lead in the value chain by converting non-G1 feedstocks to lactic acid for making PLA and other applications, providing expertise and state-of-the-art technologies to support our suppliers, customers, partners, and other stakeholders in meeting market needs and navigating the changing landscape together.

 As a global leader in lactic acid manufacturing, Corbion has developed advanced application capabilities to deliver key benefits and functionalities in a wide range of industries.Read more